How a feisty Chinese newspaper stood up for press freedom

 The editor at the Beijing News said management had warned staff not to talk about the incident, especially to foreign reporters, who "could make the higher-ups lose face".

-"It's possible that after this, they might settle scores."
-(Additional reporting by James Pomfret in Hong Kong and Beijing newsroom; Editing by Robert Birsel)
+(Additional reporting by James Pomfret in Hong Kong and Beijing newsroom; Editing by Robert Birsel and Paul Tait)